estuary/flow/site/docs/concepts/web-app.md

 In the **Specification** window, you can view the specification of the materialization itself, as well as each collection from which it reads.
 Select a specification from the **Files** list to view the JSON.

+### Editing materializations

+When you click **Edit specification** for a materialization, you're taken to the **Edit Materialization** page.

+This page is similar to the [**Create Materialization**](#creating-a-materialization) page as it was filled out just before the materialization was published.

+To edit a materialization:

+1. Edit the connection to the destination system, if desired.
+You can either update fields in the **Endpoint Configuration** section or manually update the JSON in the **Specification Editor**.

+2. Use the **Collection Selector** to add or remove collections from the materialization, if desired.

+3. Click **Discover Endpoint.**

+4. Click **Save and Publish**.

+Editing a materialization only affects how it will work going forward.
+Data that was materialized before editing will reflect the original configuration.

+It's important to be mindful of how your edits will effect downstream processes.
+For more information on the implications of editing, see the [reference documentation](../reference/editing.md).

 ### Creating a materialization

 There are three ways to begin creating a materialization: